kayakhttp/kayak/README.md

-Kayak is a lightweight C# web server.
-Natively support the [OWIN](http://owin.github.com) specification.
+Kayak is an event-driven networking library for .NET.
+It allows you to easily create TCP clients and servers.
+Kayak contains an HTTP/1.1 server implementation.

-Kayak is Copyright (c) 2010 Benjamin van der Veen.
+Kayak is Copyright (c) 2007-2011 Benjamin van der Veen.
 Kayak is licensed under the MIT License.
 See LICENSE.txt.

 [http://kayakhttp.com](http://kayakhttp.com)<br>